 The Houston Youth Harp Ensemble was founded with the goal of serving middle and high school aged harpists in the Houston area.
 Harpists outside of this age range will be considered on an individual basis and with recommendation from their private teachers.

 What kind of music will we be playing?

-“Fantasy and Fairy Tales” will be our fall 2019 program, featuring both fan favorites and original selections.
-Think Beauty and the Beast, Harry Potter, and other enchanting tunes!
+“Under the Sea” will be our spring 2020 program, featuring music that harnesses the power and mystery of rivers and oceans.
 Parts will be assigned with your harp background in mind, but you are encouraged to work with your private teacher to make edits as necessary.

 I don’t play a pedal harp.
 Is that a problem?

 Not a problem at all.
 Both pedal and lever harps are welcome!

 Yes.
 Harpists are required to bring their harp and bench to all rehearsals and concerts.

 Yes, there is a small parking lot at our rehearsal venue (5771 Enid St, Houston, TX 77009), and our concert space has some street parking.
 Both have a ramp and easy access for harp moving!

 All harpists are required to tune their own instrument and are expected to arrive no less than 15 minutes prior to the start of ensemble rehearsal to tune.
 Harp students should have a pick–up that attaches to their tuner to allow for them to tune in noisier spaces.